Lipschitz functions with prescribed blowups at many points: Proof of Theorem (II)

-The proof is completed combining~(\ref{eq:yyja_7}) with~(\ref{eq:yyja_4}) and the choice of $c$ which gives $\mu(\badset)<\mu(K)$. \end{proof} \begin{proof}[Proof of Lemma~\ref{lem:step-1}] \makestep{1}{Construction of helper functions} Without loss of generality we will assume that $\pi_0$ is the plane $\real^{N_0}\times\{0\}$.
-Recall that the $1$-Lipschitz retraction of $\real^{N_0}$ onto $B(0,1)\subset\real^{N_0}$ is given by:
+\end{proof} \begin{proof}[Proof of Lemma~\ref{lem:step-1}] \makestep{1}{Construction of auxiliary functions} Without loss of generality we will assume that $\pi_0$ is the plane $\real^{N_0}\times\{0\}$.
+Recall that the $1$-Lipschitz retraction of $\real^{N_0}$ onto $B\subset\real^{N_0}$ is given by: